votinginfoproject/buildkite-agent-consul/README.md

 In addition to any project specific deploy env vars, you need to set up a `FLEETCTL_TUNNEL=<ip.address.node.in.cluster>`.
 This needs to point to the IP address of one of the nodes in the target cluster (staging or production).

+## Upgrade Notes

+The project maintaining the base image was archived, so I moved the contents of the Dockerfile over here and changed the base to the latest from buildkite and incorporated the necessary additions (leiningen and node).
+These allow an app that needs a lein plugin (such as cljs-lambda) to deploy via a script instead of needing to build and run a docker container just to deploy.
+This simplified deploy process was much easier to work with to get certain deploys working.
+And there is precedence for incorporating leiningen into our buildkite agents over on the other project space.

+There is a backwards incompatibility here that will require some minor modifications to the build scripts for existing projects that build and push up a docker image.
+The `docker login` command no longer allows the `-e=` command line option, but we weren't really doing anything with it anyway.
+It appears that it may have fallen out of use several docker versions back, but only in the 18.X series did the inclusion of it actually cause the command to break.
+So we just need to update the build scripts to remove this option from the docker login command.